rahil627/nature-guardian-anarchy/README.md

 **a q&a site for ecofeminism, however, would be rad! :o** That, i think could build a central body of knowledge...
   - proposing to the main stackexchange site basically requires you to have a community of people that are already into it... it's quite a commitment really... you need people to moderate and edit...
-  - stackexchange doesn't seem to give their software for private use, only some shit enterprise version made catered to dev teams
+  - stackexchange doesn't seem to give their software for private use, only some shit enterprise version tailored to dev teams
   - https://meta.stackexchange.com/questions/2267/are-there-any-clones-alternatives-for-running-a-stack-exchange-style-qa-site
     - lists good alternatives
     - https://codidact.com seems cool, as it already has sites for cooking and outdoors
       - ...but again, it just feels a bit inhumane... but maybe it's supposed to?
-Facebook groups now have search functions, which sorta make them useful...
+Facebook groups now have search functions, which sorta make them useful... i don't know... there seems to be a contradiction, an alienation: people should be communicating with their local friends 'n family, not some online group of people... but **for highly-specialized interests** such as making fighting games and experimental-gameplay games, it makes sense, as there aren't many people in the entire world heading down these paths**...
+It's just that for this topic, it's too broad.... or is it?
+I've personally only run into so few in Taiwan.... and Taiwan basically has Dao in the culture!..

 # a previous writing